-The Accelerating Healthcare Sector Action on Climate Change and Health Equity webinar series explores available government supports to assist healthcare stakeholders in this important work.
-The series features webinars on topics including financing resources available to support facility investments in sustainable infrastructure development and renewables and tools to support emergency preparedness and response.
+The Accelerating Healthcare Sector Action on Climate Change and Health Equity webinar series explores available government supports to assist healthcare stakeholders in emissions reduction and resilience.
+The series will kick off 2023 programming with webinars exploring resources from the Inflation Reduction Act, which provides billions of dollars in grants, loan programs, and other investments.
 Each session will include time for questions and answers.

 Sign-up for email updates to learn more about the webinar series: Subscribe